cztamas/plv8ify/README.md

 ## Trigger functions

-To write a trigger function, decorate the function with the `//@plv8ify-trigger` comment, and have the function return a `testRow` type where `testRow` defines the type of the row for the trigger.
+To write a trigger function, the name of the function should end with `Trigger`, and have the function return a `testRow` type where `testRow` defines the type of the row for the trigger.
 You can also add a NEW parameter for insert and update triggers, and OLD for update and delete triggers.
 (Tip: you can add @types/pg and @types/plv8-internals to get all standard postgres types/defines and plv8 specific functions recognized by the type checker)

 ```